William Williamson (American politician)

-William Williamson (October 7, 1875 – July 15, 1972) was an American teacher, lawyer, and judge who served as a U.S. Representative from South Dakota's 3rd congressional district from 1921 to 1933, as a member of the Republican Party.
+William Williamson (October 7, 1875 – July 15, 1972) was an American teacher, lawyer, and judge who served as a U.S. representative from South Dakota's 3rd congressional district from 1921 to 1933, as a member of the Republican Party.
 He was the final representative of the 3rd district before its dissolution.

 Biography

-William Williamson was born near New Sharon in Mahaska County, Iowa, to the Norwegian immigrants Vilum Vilumson Halleland and Maren Ingebretsdatter Erland, who had left their homeplace in Skjold near Haugesund in 1872.
+William Williamson was born near New Sharon in Mahaska County, Iowa, to the Norwegian immigrants Vilum Vilumson Halleland and Maren Ingebretsdatter Erland, who had left their homeplace in Skjold Municipality near the town of Haugesund in 1872.
 In 1882, he moved with his parents to Plankinton, Aurora County, South Dakota.
 He married Clara Victoria Dice, a German-American.
 Williamson did comprehend, but was not a fluent speaker of Norwegian.

 Education

 He attended public school for his elementary education.
 In 1903 he graduated from the University of South Dakota at Vermillion and then in 1905 from the University of South Dakota School of Law.